khanhptnk/cmsc818N-project/README.md

 ### Timeline:

-March 15: finished implementation of baseline algorithms.
+March 15: finish implementation of baseline algorithms.

 April 1: first set of experiments.

-Apri 20: finished implementation of final algorthms.
+Apri 20: finish implementation of final algorthms.

 May 5: final set of experiments.